-The National Apartment Association conducted a survey of Gen Z renters in November/December 2020.
+The National Apartment Association conducted a in November/December 2020.
 According to the survey, Gen Z renters look for Wi-Fi-enabled communities and security access control features above all other amenities.

 Once the apartment has high-speed internet, it is easier to incorporate smart home amenities such as smart locks, lighting controls, and automated window treatments.

 Adding services that save both time and money, like a package delivery management system, are useful additions.
 This may include a package room or a package locker.
 Your residents can make online purchases and the delivery will be streamlined.
-You can find out more about the pros & cons of apartment package management systems and make an informed decision.
+You can find out more about the and make an informed decision.